GunnerLab/mcce4_tutorial/docs/guide/mfe_tutorial.md

 Photosystem II is a large protein supercomplex that initiates the photosynthetic electron transport chain in oxygenic photosynthetic organisms, including cyanobacteria and higher plants such as pea and spinach.
 At the core of this complex lies the oxygen-evolving complex (OEC), a metal cluster responsible for catalyzing the oxidation of water to molecular oxygen.

-The OEC carries a high positive charge and therefore requires stabilization through coordination by negatively charged amino acid residues.
-In this tutorial, we use the MFE program to evaluate whether one such ligating residue, AspA170, energetically favors the negatively ionized state, thereby assessing its contribution to the stability of the metal center.

-The purpose of the MFE calculation is to assess whether the ionized or neutral state of ASPA170 is energetically favored at a given pH.
-Positive MFE values indicate stabilization of the neutral form

 <figure>
   <img width="367" height="314" alt="image"
        src="https://github.com/user-attachments/assets/b6512b83-746f-4cb0-b355-104a8335c056" />